-For example, loan sanction process, supply chain management, inventory management, ecommerce, etc. are lengthy, complex, and intricate processes where each level involves multiple transactions.
-To make sure the process flows without iterruption, it is important to monitor every stage closely and gather forecasts on: overall performance, stagnancy or loopholes in stages, and delays during transition.
+For example, loan sanction process, supply chain management, inventory management, e-commerce, etc. are lengthy, complex, and intricate processes where each level involves multiple transactions.
+To make sure the process flows without interruption, it is important to monitor every stage closely and gather forecasts on: overall performance, stagnancy or loopholes in stages, and delays during transition.

 For example, you designed a perfectly functional and productive blueprint for the supply chain process in your organization.
 A few years later, your company begins to also manage other arenas like vendor management, financial transactions, and courier tracking services.